MaxF12/ietf-dorms-cluster/draft-ietf-mboned-cbacc.md

 ### Bitrate Advertisement {#bit-ad}

-The metadata provides an advertised maximum data bit-rate, namely the "max-bits-per-second" field in the YANG model in {{ref-yang}}.
+The metadata provides an advertised maximum data bit-rate, namely the "max-speed" field in the YANG model in {{ref-yang}}.
-This is a self-report by the sender about the maximum amount of traffic a sender will send within the interval given by the "data-rate-window" field, which is the measurement interval.
+This is a self-report by the sender about the maximum amount of traffic a sender will send within any time interval given by the "data-rate-window" field, which is the measurement interval for the CB.
+This value refers to the total IP Payload data for all packets in the same (S,G), and its units are in kilobits per second.

-The sender MUST NOT send more data for a data stream than the amount of data declared according to its advertised data rate within any measurement window, and it's RECOMMENDED for the sender to provide some margin to account for forwarding bursts.
+The sender MUST NOT send more data for a data stream than the amount of data declared according to its advertised data rate within any measurement window, and it's RECOMMENDED for the sender to provide some margin to account for the possibility of burst forwarding after traffic encounters a non-empty queue, e.g. as sometimes observed with ACK compression (see {{ZSC91}} for a description of the phenomenon).
-If a CB node observes a higher data rate within any measurement window, it MAY circuit-break that flow immediately.
+If a CB node observes a higher data rate transmitted within any measurement window, it MAY circuit-break that flow immediately.

-In the terminology of {{RFC8084}}, this qualifies as an ingress meter.
+In the terminology of {{RFC8084}}, the bitrate advertisement qualifies as an ingress meter.

 ### Circuit Breaker Node {#cb-node}